maojanlin/gAIRRsuite/README.md

 ./scripts/allele_consensus.sh
 ```

 The `database_collect.sh` pipeline collects the novel and flanking sequence database into database files.
 The duplicated novel or flanking sequences will be collapsed into one.
-Take TRV novel allele as an example, generated file `database_novel_TRV.tsv` indicates which samples possess which novel allele, and `database_novel_TRV.fasta` recorded the novel allele sequence.
+Taking TRV novel allele as an example, generated file `database_novel_TRV.tsv` indicates which samples possess which novel allele, and `database_novel_TRV.fasta` recorded the novel allele sequence.

 For samples with multiple assembly.
 Consensus allele result can be get from `allele_consensus.sh` pipeline.
 Taking `database_novel_TRV.tsv` and `database_novel_TRV.fasta` as input, `allele_consensus.sh` will generate `database_novel_TRV_consensus.tsv` and `database_novel_TRV_consensus.fasta` as output according to `./example/samples/consensus_name_HGSVC.log`.